 Will you take a few moments today to show our 2020 graduates that you care?
-To provide a lift for our graduates during this emotional and disruptive time, we’ve created an avenue for alumni, staff and faculty to send words of encouragement to our spring graduates.
+To provide a lift for our graduates during this emotional and disruptive time, we’ve created an avenue for alumni, staff and faculty to send words of encouragement to our spring and fall graduates.
 Let us show our new alumni that they are not alone, and that this too shall pass.

 Submit your message of encouragement